mlz-ictrl/nicos/doc/source/gui/widgets.rst

    Displays the name and value of either a device or any other value from the cache.

+:class:`.PictureDisplay` (in nicos.guisupport.display)
+   Displays a picture in the status monitor.

 :class:`.TrendPlot` (in nicos.guisupport.plots)
    Displays a time series of one or more devices/cache values.